Remko Pasveer: Ajax

 On 23 April 2021, it was announced that Pasveer had signed a two-year contract with Ajax, joining the club on a free transfer from 1 July.
 He made his debut for the club on 7 August in a 4–0 loss to PSV in the Johan Cruyff Shield.
 Due to suspensions and injuries for goalkeepers André Onana and Maarten Stekelenburg, Pasveer stayed on as the starter in goal.
 On 19 October 2021 Pasveer earned a record as the first goalkeeper to stop three direct shots on goal from Norwegian striker Erling Haaland in a UEFA Champions League match.
 Pasveer went on to keep a clean sheet against Borussia Dortmund as the match ended a 4–0 win for Ajax.
 Four days later, Pasveer kept a clean-sheet once more, in a regular season match, as Ajax defeated his former club, and rivals PSV Eindhoven 5–0 at home.
-He conceded only 2 goals in the domestic league prior to matchday 12, played on 7 November 2021.
-This proved to be a record, as no goalkeeper in the Eredivisie had conceded so few goals during the first 12 games before.
-This yielded an impressive average of 1 goal against every 4 matches, both at national and international level.
+He conceded only two goals in the domestic league prior to matchday 12, played on 7 November 2021.
+This proved to be a record, as no goalkeeper in the Eredivisie had conceded so few goals during the first twelve games before.
+This yielded an impressive average of one goal against every four matches, both at national and international level.

+During the 2024–25 Europa League qualifying phase, he managed to save five shots during the penalty shootouts against Panathinaikos which ended in a 13–12 victory following a 1–1 draw on aggregate.

 International career

 Pasveer was part of the Netherlands squad that won the 2006 UEFA European Under-21 Championship in Portugal.

+Pasveer was named in the final Netherlands squad for the 2022 FIFA World Cup.

 On 22 September 2022, Pasveer made his debut for the Netherlands as a starter against Poland in a 2022–23 UEFA Nations League match.
 At age 38, he was the second oldest player to ever debut for the Dutch national team, after Sander Boschker in 2010 (aged 39).